Thermal Deformations in Super-Eddington Magnetized Neutron Stars: Implications for Continuous Gravitational-Wave Detectability: Temperature perturbation and crust deformation

 We now investigate the thermal structure of magnetized NSs undergoing super-Eddington column accretion and derive the resulting temperature perturbations.
 Assuming that the magnetized NS is spherically symmetric and in a steady-state thermal equilibrium, the heat flux driven by column accretion obeys Fourier's law as

 where $\kappa$ denotes the thermal conductivity.
-In our previous work \citep[see Section 3 of][]{Li:2024dvx}, we discussed in detail the relevant heating and cooling processes---including accretional heating and neutrino emission---used to compute ${\bf F}$, along with the corresponding thermal conductivity $\kappa$.
+In Appendix~\ref{sec: Appendix_II}, we provide a detailed discussion of the equations used to determine the thermal structure of an accreting NS, including the accretion heating, neutrino cooling, thermal conductivity of the NS crust, and relevant boundary conditions.
 Importantly, the boundary condition is set by the characteristic temperature at the base of the accretion column.
 The presence of internal toroidal magnetic fields in super-Eddington magnetized NSs can introduce anisotropy in the thermal conductivity, thereby generating significant temperature gradients across the crust \citep{Geppert:2004sd, Geppert:2005dm, Page:2007br, Aguilera:2007xk}.

 Following \citet{Osborne:2019iph}, we compute the temperature perturbations in these super-Eddington magnetized NSs with column accretion.
 This approach is valid for magnetic field strengths $B \lesssim 10^{13}\, \rm G$ \citep{Osborne:2019iph, Hutchins:2022chj}.
 Note that in this section, we adopt the DH NS equation of state from \citet{Douchin:2001sv} for calculating temperature perturbations, which yields a NS mass of $M \simeq 1.84 \, M_{\odot}$ and radius $R \simeq 1.17 \times 10^{6}\, \rm cm$.
 These values differ from the typical NS model adopted in Section~\ref{sec: column}.
-Further details on the calculations of magnetic-field-induced perturbations in the thermal structure are provided in Appendix~\ref{sec: Appendix_II}.
+Further details on the calculations of magnetic-field-induced perturbations in the thermal structure are provided in Appendix~\ref{sec: Appendix_III}.
 Our results, shown in Figure~\ref{fig: Delt_Temperature}, illustrate the dependence of the relative temperature perturbation $\delta T / T$ on magnetic field strength.
 An increase in magnetic field strength leads to more prominent temperature asymmetries within the crust.
 Compared with typical values in most LMXBs \citep[see e.g.,][]{Osborne:2019iph}, the temperature perturbations in super-Eddington magnetized NSs can be enhanced by up to four orders of magnitude.
 This significant amplification arises from the combination of a higher base temperature at the accretion column foot and the characteristically stronger internal magnetic fields.